 I am a music historian and an organist.
-As both historian and performer, I focus on music from early-modern Germany.
+As both historian and performer, I focus on music from early-modern Germany into the age of J.S.
+Bach.
 I wrote my dissertation on Lutheran music and politics during the Thirty Years’ War, focusing particularly on composers working in Leipzig.
-As part of my work, I am not only writing about but also editing music from seventeenth-century Leipzig.
-I also continue to work on projects related to Johann Sebastian Bach.
+As part of my work, I also edit music from the 17th century.

-At Hillsdale I teach the full gamut of music history from ancient times up to the present, focusing especially on European music.
-I teach The Understanding of Music (MUS204 & 206) core classes, which focus on basic listening while surveying music from throughout history.
-In addition, I teach the two semester music history sequence taken by majors and minors in music.
-These classes also focus on listening but also involve score reading and writing research papers.
-Finally, I offer an advanced seminar where students focus on topics close to my own research.
-By studying a narrowly-defined topic in great detail in a small class, we better learn to apply higher-level thinking skills through research, writing, and presentations.
+At Hillsdale, I teach the full gamut of music history from ancient times up to the present, focusing especially on European music.
+I teach The Understanding of Music (MUS 204 & 206) core classes, which focus on basic listening while surveying music from throughout history.
+In addition, I teach the three-semester music history sequence taken by majors and minors in music.
+These classes focus on listening but also involve score reading and writing research papers.
+Finally, I offer an advanced seminar where students focus on special topics.
+By studying a narrowly defined topic in great detail in a small class, we better learn to apply higher-level thinking skills through research, writing, and presentations.
 Seminar topics over the past years have included the keyboard music of J.S.
 Bach, Handel’s Messiah, the polyphonic mass in the Renaissance, and Stravinsky’s Rite of Spring.